-Depending on the extent of the seborrhea, your pediatrician may recommend one of the following treatments.
+Depending on the extent of seborrhea, your pediatrician may recommend one of the following treatments.

-Regular shampooing and using a infant brush or comb to brush away the scale can be enough in mild cases.
+Regular shampooing and using an infant brush or comb to brush away the scale can be enough in mild cases.

 Applying a bit of oil, such as baby oil, mineral oil, olive oil, or coconut oil (after spot-checking for an allergy) 30 minutes before shampooing can help soften the scale to allow for easier removal.